mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Katagiri Roshi:** During the training *sesshin* starting this week, we [will] study the questions and answers which occur toward the end of *Bendowa*, written by Dogen.
 In the first and second question, Dogen Zenji [talks about] how important zazen or Zen meditation is.
 The first question is:

-> Question 1: Now I have heard and understand the sublime merits of Zazen...
+> [Question 1:] Now I have heard and understand the sublime merits of zazen...

-Before this question and answer Dogen Zenji [talks about] the sublimity of the practice of Zazen.
-So that’s why he says, “Now I have heard and understand the sublime merits of Zazen...”
+Before this question and answer Dogen Zenji [talks about] the sublimity of the practice of zazen.
+So that’s why it says here, “Now I have heard and understand the sublime merits of zazen...”

 > However, an unthinking person might have doubts and say, “There are many entrances to the Buddha Dharma, ...”